Photography for Private Investigators & Close Protection

 These days photography is simple compared to what it used to be say 20 years ago.
 Back in the day you had to understand such things as shutter speeds, exposures and film speed, these days you can just point and shoot.
 I still have my old stills camera, a manual SLR with a 300mm lens, a x2 converter to boost it up to 600mm, a 28mm wide angel lens and filters.
 These days most cell phone cameras are way more effective, versatile and powerful than my old SLR and its accessories.

-Many times, I have heard experts telling their students etc. to always but the best equipment they can afford, don’t go for the cheap option.
+Many times, I have heard expert private investigators telling their students and staff etc. to always but the best equipment they can afford, don’t go for the cheap option.
 This I can understand if you’re in a government agency or spending money that’s not yours, but I will always say buy what’s adequate to get the job done.
-The issue with buy equipment that’s going to be used for operations is that it’s going to be banged around, abused and ultimately broken.
+The issue with buying equipment that’s going to be used for operations is that it’s going to be banged around, abused and ultimately broken.
 Also, remember if you are looking to lend your cameras to those working for you they will not look after them, why should they, they didn’t pay for them!

 Why spend $2500.00 on a fancy camera when you can get a decent refurbished cell phone for $200.00 that can do the job just as well, more money in your pocket right!
 Of course, you will get better picture quality with a professional camera, but you must ask yourself how high of a definition do you need the photos to be?
 If you’re looking to sell your photos and become a professional photographer a $5000.00 camera maybe a good investment.
 If you spend $5000.00 on a camera hoping to get some surveillance work, then will say you have been given some really bad advice!